Shedou/Chi-Calculator/README.md

 GODOT Engine - https://godotengine.org/license

 ### Other licenses
-Any third party programs are subject to their own licenses.
+Any third party are subject to their own licenses.

 ### Project status
 In the work.